 My husband and I chose a guided trip because the logistics of organizing your own are formidable.
 Picking which river to canoe in the Arctic wasn’t easy either.

-On some you’re highly likely to see caribou herds, others have excellent fishing, some are great for swimming, while others host spectacular Northern Lights displays late in the summer.
+On some trips you’re highly likely to see caribou herds, while others have excellent fishing.
+Some are great for swimming, while others host spectacular Northern Lights displays late in the summer.

 There was no way I was going smack dab in the middle of the summer because of the bugs.
 And I prefer to paddle and not carry my canoe.
-That’s how I ended up choosing to paddle 170 miles on the Thelon River and one of its tributaries (which I am under oath to keep secret.)
+That’s how I ended up choosing to paddle 170 miles on the Thelon and one of its tributaries – the Clark River.